JamieCate/Angular-Weather-App/README.md

 # Angular-Weather-App
-A weather app built ion Angular
+A weather app built in Angular